ijisol/yazlite/README.md

 ## About

 Josh Wolfe's [yazl](https://github.com/thejoshwolfe/yazl) is a great ZIP library.
-It's stable, so it's not a big problem that it hasn't been updated for a long time.

-But now Node.js 20 became LTS, and it has [a built-in CRC32 checksum method](https://nodejs.org/docs/latest-v20.x/api/zlib.html#zlibcrc32data-value).
-There's no reason to keep the [buffer-crc32](https://www.npmjs.com/package/buffer-crc32) dependency.
-However, the state of issues and pull requests in the yazl's repository looks like it will not be updated in the future.
+However, the state of issues and pull requests in its repository looks like it will not be updated anymore.

 The yazlite is a fork of the yazl for removing the dependency and converting legacy code to modern syntax.